 We have implemented local and global compliance policies to ensure compliance with our legal obligations across our operations.
 A significant legal risk resulting from our international operations is compliance with the U.S. Foreign Corrupt Practices Act or similar local laws of the countries in which we do business, including the UK Anti-Bribery Act, which prohibits covered companies from making payments to foreign government officials to assist in obtaining or retaining business.
 Our Code of Business Conduct and Ethics prohibits corrupt payments on a global basis and precludes us from offering or giving anything of value to a government official for the purpose of obtaining or retaining business, to win a business advantage or to improperly influence a decision regarding Flex.
 Nevertheless, there can be no assurance that all of our employees and agents will refrain from taking actions in violation of this and our related anti-corruption policies and procedures.
-Any such violation could have a material adverse effect on our business.
+Any such violation could result in significant fines, criminal sanctions against us or our employees, prohibitions on the conduct of our business, or have a material adverse effect on our reputation, business, results of operations and financial condition.